 - 1/2 tsp Salt

-- 2 Oranges
+- 2 large Oranges (zest and segments only)

-- 1 cup Fresh Cranberries, chopped
+- 1 cup Fresh or Frozen Cranberries, chopped

-- 1/2 cup Chopped Walnuts
+- 1/2 cup Chopped Pecans

 Preheat oven to 350 degrees.